-- 513 Step 1: Prioritize and scope the organization's mission. - 514 Step 2: Orient its cybersecurity program activities to focus efforts on applicable areas. - 515 Step 3: Create a current profile of what security areas it currently supports. - 516 Step 4: Conduct a risk assessment. - 517 Step 5: Create a Target Profile of the security areas that the organization would like to improve 518 in the future. - 519 Step 6: Determine, analyze, and prioritize cybersecurity gaps. - 520 Step 7: Implement an action plan to close those gaps. - 521 The NIST Privacy Framework includes the same types of activities for establishing and improving privacy - 522 programs, described in a three-stage Ready, Set, Go model.
-Figure E-1 below shows a comparison of - 523 these two approaches, demonstrating their close alignment.
+- Step 1: Prioritize and scope the organization's mission. - Step 2: Orient its cybersecurity program activities to focus efforts on applicable areas. - Step 3: Create a current profile of what security areas it currently supports. - Step 4: Conduct a risk assessment.

-524 Figure E-1 Comparing Framework Processes to Establish or Improve Programs
+- Step 5: Create a Target Profile for the security areas that the organization would like to improve in the future. - Step 6: Determine, analyze, and prioritize cybersecurity gaps. - Step 7: Implement an action plan to close those gaps.

+The NIST Privacy Framework includes the same types of activities for establishing and improving privacy programs, described in a three-stage Ready, Set, Go model.
+Figure E-1 below shows a comparison of these two approaches, demonstrating their close alignment.

-- 525 Both approaches are equally effective.
-Regardless of the approach selected, an organization begins with - 526 orienting around its business/mission objectives and high-level organizational priorities and carry out - 527 the remaining activities in a way that makes the most sense for the organization.
-The organization - 528 repeats these steps as necessary throughout the program's life cycle to continually improve its risk - 529 posture.
+Both approaches are equally effective.
+Regardless of the approach selected, an organization begins with orienting around its business/mission objectives and high-level organizational priorities and carry out the remaining activities in a way that makes the most sense for the organization.
+The organization repeats these steps as necessary throughout the program's life cycle to continually improve its risk posture.